Biology | Botany | Zoology

 Grading Scheme: Letter Grade

 Laboratory observation of the gross features of vascular plants and practice in the use of keys to identify plants.
 Elementary ecology of principal types of plant communities in northern Florida.
-Field trips.
+Includes field trips.

 BOT 3503 Physiology and Molecular Biology of Plants 3 Credits